apache/flink-ml/docs/content/docs/try-flink-ml/quick-start.md

 Then the program creates the Table containing data for the training and prediction process of the following Kmeans algorithm.
-Flink ML operators searches the names of the columns of the input table for input data, and produce prediction results to designated column of the output Table.
+Flink ML operators search the names of the columns of the input table for input data, and produce prediction results to designated column of the output Table.

 ```java